 Most companies have a mission and vision statement on their website.
-But is the brand identity and promise clear?
+But is the brand purpose and promise clear?

-It’s nice to know why you’re in business but it’s important to share what your customers can expect from you.
-This is your Value Proposition.
-It’s not the same as a Brand Positioning Statement, which tells people why you’re in business.
+It’s nice to know why you’re in business, but it’s important to share your Value Proposition.
+Your value proposition is not the same as a Brand Positioning Statement, which tells people why you’re in business.

 You don’t have to repeat the brand promise using the same sentence over and over.
-You can send the message in a variety of ways.
-Be creative, but most of all, be clear.
+Instead, you can send the message in a variety of ways.
+Be creative, but be clear.

 Do you have a logo?
 Colors?
-Do you have certain images that you want people to think of when your brand comes to mind?
+What specific images do you want people to envision when your brand comes to mind?

 Work these into your website design tactfully.
 Overdoing your brand images distract the visitor from the messaging and engagement.
 A subtle approach works best.

 It’s a common belief that eye-popping images are the key to successful website design.
-But there is much more to it than that.
-The site’s layout is just as important as content and images.
+But the site’s layout is just as important as content and images.

-Because consistency reinforces the perception of stability.
-People are attracted to stability.
-It’s a sign they can trust the person or business.
+Brand consistency reinforces the perception of stability, and people are attracted to strength.
+It’s a sign that they can trust the person or business.

 So, how do you maintain consistency in website design?

-- Avoid using too many fonts—one, no more than two.
+- Avoid using too many fonts—one or no more than two.

 - Use a primary and secondary color, with an accent color for calls-to-action only.

-- Make sure images (photos and graphics) match your brand colors.
+- Make sure images (photos and graphics) align with your brand’s identity.

-- Don’t change directions.
+- Don’t keep changing directions.
 Changing designs too often works against you.